-Rev. 9 Nov 5/13 Tapping the LF button initiates the EDM-700 LeanFind mode to assist leaning.
+Rev. 14 Report No. 28-AC-018 Nov 5/13 This electronic document is not linked to a subscription for revision control or distribution.
+Refer to the Technical Publications Status link under the Technical Support Page of the Enstrom Helicopter website for the current revision level of the F-28F Rotorcraft Flight Manual.
+2. Tapping the LF button initiates the EDM-700 LeanFind mode to assist leaning.
 The LeanFind mode is more effective on normally aspirated engines than turbocharged installations.
 LeanFind mode will allow TIT to briefly exceed published limits; therefore, use of this mode is not recommended.